Why Sleep Training with a Pacifier isn’t Sleep Training

 Go Cold Turkey.
 Simply stop offering the pacifier at bedtime.
 This is the quickest, easiest way to eliminate your baby’s dependency on the pacifier.
 It takes a bit of courage, and you may hear some crying for the first night or two.
 When your baby cries, give them time to learn how to soothe themselves with something that you won’t have to come and replace 5 times each night.
 Many babies learn to suck their thumbs or other fingers, and some babies find comfort in other interesting ways, like rubbing their bedsheets or stroking their hair.

 Try the Pantley Pull Off.
-If you prefer a more gentle method, you can try the Pantley Pull Off, created by Elizabeth Pantley.
+If you prefer a more gentle method, you can try the Pantley Pull Off, developed by Elizabeth Pantley.
 This method gradually eliminates the pacifier over the course of a few nights.
 The first night, remove the pacifier when your baby is just on the brink of sleep.
 The second night, remove it gently right before she falls asleep.
 The next night, remove it when she is a bit more awake but still drowsy.
 Repeat this until baby falls asleep on her own without the pacifier.
 This is an extremely gradual approach which can take up to a week to complete.